-Myocarditis and pericarditis are conditions which are usually caused by viral infections, but they are also very rare side effects of the Pfizer Covid-19 vaccine.
-Your vaccinator will discuss the signs and symptoms with you as well as what to do if you experience any of these.
+Myocarditis and pericarditis are conditions which are usually caused by viral infections, but they are also a very rare side effect of the Pfizer and Novavax vaccines.
+Your vaccinator will discuss the signs and symptoms with you as well as what to do if you experience any.